From a Developer to an Architect: Sabine talks about her daily work in IT at ALDI SOUTH

 Sabine: As a Developer, I had to be the specialist for a specific area and really know every little detail.
 I had to “figure out” technical matters as product data, for example, is often very complex.
 As an Architect, the focus lies more on having a general overview.
 Yet it’s obviously also beneficial that I have deeper technical insights from my previous role as a Developer.

-What do you want to achieve at ALDI SOUTH?
+What do you want to achieve at ALDI DX?
 What drives you, what gets you out of bed in the morning?

 What has been your most exciting project so far?